UniStuttgart-VISUS/megamol/docs/manual.md

 *Views* are one of the two instance types MegaMol&trade; can run.
 They are specified by the corresponding tag in a MegaMol&trade; project file (see section [Project Files](#project-files)).
 When a view is instantiated, a corresponding namespace will be created, and all modules instantiated as part of the view will be created inside this namespace.
 For example, the project file seen in next section ([Project Files](#project-files)) defines the module data as part of the view dataview.
 If this view is instantiated by the command line:

+TODO: Test this.
+While it worked for me (as in no errors), I could not see anything happening except an AntTweakBar with tons of stuff

-    $ console.exe -i dataview inst
+    $ mmconsole -p simple_imd.mmprj -i dataview inst

 , then the module will be created with the full name `::inst::data`.
 Correspondingly, it’s parameter slot `filename` can be globally addressed by `::inst::data::filename`.
 This allows for the instantiation of several independent view instances.
 For each view instance a rendering window will be created.
 To provide the content for the rendering window, each view instance description needs to provide a *default view*, usually via the `viewmod` attribute of the view tag in the MegaMol&trade; project file.
 The value of this attribute is the name for the view module to be called by the window management code.
 This module class must be implemented by deriving from `::megamol::core::view::AbstractView`.
 Typically, you use `View3D` or `View2D`.
 MegaMol&trade; provides some internal description of views which can be instantiated without loading a project file first.
-The view description `TestSpheres` used in section [Test](#tests) is one example of such a built-in description.
+The view description *TestSpheres* used in section [Test](#tests) is one example of such a built-in description.

 <a name="project-files"></a>

 ### Project Files

 Project files are the primary method to start up MegaMol&trade; .
 The snippet below shows the content of the project file `simple_imd.mmprj` which can be used to simply view a particle data set.

 Line 5 opens the view instance description.
 Although, it is possible to host multiple instance descriptions in a single project file its is recommended to only have one description per file.
 The view description is named `dataview` and the name for the primary view module is given as `view`.

 ```xml
     <?xml version="1.0" encoding="utf-8"?>